 - Kilroy has the reputation of being a backpackers’ travel agency with special discounts for students.
 Kilroy has offices in Amsterdam, The Hague, Groningen and Utrecht, and often appears in flight ticket search results of Skyscanner.
 If you’d compare all travel agencies in The Netherlands Kilroy is not top of the bill (quality wise), but one of the few that will appear on Skyscanner results.
 If you’d have to choose between an online ticket broker or Kilroy, I’d know what to do.

 - Travel Counsellors is a group of professional travel advisors with 24/7 accessibility that sells package trips.
 My travel agent Jennie Visser works under the umbrella of Travel Counsellors, providing any extra support 24/7.
-A travel agency like Travel Counsellors will not appear in your Skyscanner results (it’s not an online ticket broker) but they can definitely book flights for you (as part of any type of package) and may expect excellent customer service.
+A travel agency like Travel Counsellors will not appear in your Skyscanner results (they’re not an online ticket broker) but they can definitely book flights for you (as part of any type of package) and may expect excellent customer service.

 There are not many products where pricing is as non-transparent and variable as flight ticket prices.
 It’s like a big black magic box.
 People want to unravel the mystery.
 The price of a flight ticket does not only depend on the time, destination and time of purchase.
 Even the fare for the exact same flight with the same carrier can vary from hour to hour and can differ per purchasing platform too.
 It is a maze, an intriguing game for some fanatics.
 Apparently the average person spends about 40 hours on searching online every single holiday before booking!